7 Herbs and Flowers You Should Preserve Every Year

 Drying/Storage: Cut sprigs of thyme regularly throughout the season and use them fresh or put them on a plate or drying rack.
 We like to keep some full sprigs of dried thyme and also remove the leaves to use in different recipes.
 Thyme can be brewed into a tea or infused with oil for its antimicrobial and anti-inflammatory properties.

-6. Cannabis
+6. Nasturtium

 7. Catnip

-While we keep cannabis stocked for ourselves, we also keep a jar of dried catnip for our cat to enjoy year-round.
+We like to keep a jar of dried catnip for our cat to enjoy year-round.
 A small sprinkle of catnip keeps our cat entertained for a few hours.

 Drying/Storage: Catnip is a member of the mint family, which means it can spread quickly - so it’s best to grow in a pot to keep it contained.
 To preserve it, cut several stalks and lay them out to dry on a plate or drying rack in a well-ventilated area.
 Once the leaves are completely dry, remove them from the stems and store them in a glass container.
 Catnip’s effect on cats comes from its scent, so you’ll want to crush the leaves just before offering them to your feline friend for maximum potency and cat zoomies.